-We now live in an era where practically everything is inextricable from the internet, including business.
-It's now crucial that every business - no matter the sector - has a recognisable web presence, because Google has replaced the phone book.
-Not only does internet technology help tour and activity operators get found online, it also helps them convert visits into money through online booking (or reservation) systems.
+We now live in an era where everything is practically inseparable from the internet, including business.
+It’s now crucial that every business – no matter what sector it belongs – has a recognizable web presence since Google has replaced the phone book.
+Not only does internet technology help tours and activity operators get found online, it also helps them convert visits into money through online booking (or reservation) systems.

-That's a fancy way to say that an online reservation system will let you accept bookings for your services online.
-There are three main reasons why you should at the very least consider putting an online booking system in place:
+Essentially, an online reservation system will let you accept bookings for your services online.
+There are three main reasons why you should at least consider putting an online booking system in place:

-There's a multitude of tour and activity operators out there who have a website and enlist on Google Places, but very few already have an online booking system in place.
-By having an online reservation system, you're one step ahead of the game, tipping the scales in your favour when prospects research and compare your capabilities against your competitors.
+There’s a multitude of tour and activity operators out there who have a website and enlist on Google Places, but only a few have an online booking system in place.
+By having an online reservation system, you’re one step ahead of the game, tipping the scales in your favor when prospects research and compare your capabilities against your competitors.

-Location is not an issue, and neither is time.
-The virtual set-up means you won't need to wake up at unholy hours to take booking calls from potential clients halfway around the world.
-While you dream of being the best damn tour or activity operator there is, people are going through the process of finding your site, browsing through its content, and making a booking.
+Location is not an issue and neither is time.
+The virtual set-up means you won’t need to wake up at unholy hours to take booking calls from potential clients halfway around the world.
+While you dream of being the best tour or activity operator there is, people are going through the process of finding your site, browsing through its content, and finally booking a tour.

-Travellers veer towards tour and activity sites that support online bookings because not only is it easy, but they usually find some great discount deals, too.
+Travelers veer toward tour and activity sites that support online bookings not only because it’s easy but also because they usually find some great discount deals.
 They can read up on your business, look at your options, and finally make a booking without being hassled by a pushy sales representative.

 The old barrier in the way of online payment systems was trust, but this is no longer an issue.
 The risk of credit card fraud or scam is extremely low for online payment gateways.
 The online booking system you choose should have an “SSL certificate” on its payment page to ensure users that you are legitimate.

-They're also more accurate than you probably are when it comes to mathematical calculations.
+They are also more accurate when it comes to mathematical calculations.
 You can set up coupon codes and discount offers without triple-checking whether you got the maths right.

-Small tour or activity operators wonder whether an online booking system is needed badly enough to invest some money in.
-Take time to make your decision, because it will completely change your business processes.
+Small tour or activity operators wonder whether an online reservation system is needed badly enough to invest some money in.
+Take time to make your decision since it will completely change your business processes.
 Even though this change is for the better, it will take time to train everyone to adapt to it.
-Make sure you free trial a few of them, and that free trial conditions include the four "no's" (no lock in contract, no credit card required, no commission, and no set up fee) like Rezdy's does.
+Make sure you undergo a free trial on a few of these reservation systems, and that free trial conditions include these “no’s” — no lock in contract and no credit card required, like Rezdy’s does.

-Then you should be able to make a decision, backed up by analytics data, on whether it will benefit your business.
-We recommend trying it out for a quarter at the very least - otherwise it's just not long enough to be able to catch a trend.
+Also, you should be able to make a decision, backed up by analytics data, on whether or not it will benefit your business.
+We recommend trying it out for a quarter at the very least – otherwise it’s just not long enough to be able to catch a trend.